 the name of your supervisor (especially required for training posts)

-give a brief job description of the duties, include the level of supervision.
+give a brief job description of your duties, including level of supervision.
 Be concise.
+Include all relevant details.

 Employment history – gaps in employment

 Start with the most recent gaps in employment and work backwards.

 List any gaps that span over 28 days and include a brief explanation.